 Through the Loss and HOPE project and this website, we want churches to think how they can provide effective, local support for the bereaved, so that those within their congregations or outside their walls, who have been bereaved recently or in the past, can find new purpose and meaning in their loss.
 For this to happen, the bereaved need to experience the goodness of God, sensitivity and understanding through the Church’s ministry.

 We are asking churches to consider how bereavement friendly they are.
 The content and resources of this website should help churches with this.

 “A church/church group where the effects of bereavement and the journey of grief are understood and alleviated, so that bereaved people in their communities are helped to navigate their difficulties and come to a place of meaning and hope.”

 The AtaLoss.org 12 marks of a Bereavement Friendly Church

 - Bereavement awareness training being encouraged and/or provided for the church community;

-- Understanding encouraged across the church community of what it is helpful to say or not say to the bereaved.
+- Understanding encouraged across the church community of what it is helpful to say or not say to those bereaved.

 - A carefully selected and trained bereavement support team appointed with special, but not exclusive, responsibility for bereavement care;

-- A carefully selected and trained bereavement church lead appointed to supervise those supporting the bereaved and represent bereavement needs in church decision making processes;
+- A carefully selected and trained bereavement church lead appointed to supervise those supporting bereaved people, and represent bereavement needs in church decision making processes;

 - Faith questioning expected and appropriately supported when people are bereaved;

 - Suffering affirmed within the church community as a legitimate Christian experience;

 - Care being taken to ensure theological messages are helpful for the bereaved;

 - A realistic approach to healing conveyed and ‘good deaths’ prepared for;